griffin6021/games-on-ti-84-pce-python/README.md

 >

 ## Section 2- The fun part
-We have set up your calculator, and now we can install all sorts of games, found off of the from at
+We have set up your calculator, and now we can install all sorts of games, found off of the form at [](https://www.cemetech.net/downloads/browse/84pce/asm/games)